Types of Acne Scars

-As the name suggests, they are the brown spots left on the skin after the acne is gone.
-It is also known as post-inflammatory hyperpigmentation or PIH.
-Some people consider it a normal part of the acne healing but it is actually a scar and can take a long time to disappear if treatment is not taken.
+As the name suggests, brown marks are the brown spots left behind on your skin after the acne is cured.
+It is also known as post-inflammatory hyperpigmentation (PIH).
+Some people consider it a normal part of the acne healing but many dermatologists clarified that these scars tend to take a long time to disappear if not treated.

 A hypertrophic scar is caused as a result of the overproduction of collagen.
 It is a very rare type of acne scar that looks like a bump of tissue mass on your skin surface.
 Studies show that hypertrophic scars are often formed at the site of pimples, cuts, burns, piercings etc.